endeavorcomm/ipamer/README.md

 # IPAMer Workflow
 1. If desired, create a customer first by clicking the 'CREATE CUSTOMER' button on the main page - but this is strictly optional.
 The only perceived advantage is that you can assign a description to the customer immediately.
-Customer descriptions can always be done afterward an IP is assigned.
+Customer descriptions can always be done after an IP is assigned.
 2. Click the 'ASSIGN IP ADDRESS' button on the main page.
 3. Follow prompts